Jan-H-Christensen/DB_assignment/README.md

    ![Image source control graph](https://github.com/Jan-H-Christensen/DB_assignment/blob/main/SCG.png)

-   and the main branch should look like this
+   and the main branch could look like this

    ![Image main branch](https://github.com/Jan-H-Christensen/DB_assignment/blob/main/main_branch.png)

-## Rollback Plan
+## **Rollback Plan**

-For the rollback you have to follow this steps based on how fra you want to rollback, run this sql command from this [Rollback script](https://github.com/Jan-H-Christensen/DB_assignment/blob/main/sql_rollback.sql) you SQL Server Management
+For the rollback you have to follow these steps based on how fra you want to rollback, run this sql command from this [Rollback script](https://github.com/Jan-H-Christensen/DB_assignment/blob/main/sql_rollback.sql) you SQL Server Management

 - if you want to remove the table ProductRatings than run only the first (remember to remove the lines 4-11)